Found Objects & Copyright

 I have a series in mind that I want to do, involving using found objects as embellishment, etc. Many of the things I have collected include printed text, and some images.
 Think of the labels around your veggies, the bag your apples come in.
 This is not quoting another's concept or intellectual property but using the physical object as an element in the art, including the text and image printed on it.
 However, the text or image does have meaning, ie organic carrots label in the middle of say, embroidered carrots in a salad bowl (as opposed to using canned carrots).

 On the one hand, I could just do it for my own private collection of art under the bed.
 BUT if I want to be able to submit these art quilts for consideration in publication or shows, is documented permission needed?

 If someone could direct me on this, or suggest where I could get an answer, I would greatly appreciate it.

-Proud to be published in Art Quilting Studio magazine, Winter 2013 and Summer 2013.
+Proud to be published in Art Quilting Studio magazine, Winter 2014 and 2013 and Summer 2013.
 Come visit in Fiber Art !

 Last edited by rue d'oak : 02-22-2012 at 02:37 PM.